This postcard came to me from Japan.

 Kegon Fallus are located at Lake Chūzenji - (source of the Oshiri River) in Nikkō National Park in the city of Nikkō, Tochigi Prefecture, Japan.
 The falls were formed when the Daiya River was rerouted by lava flows.
 About twelve smaller waterfalls are situated behind and to the sides of Kegon Falls, leaking through the many cracks between the mountain and the lava flows.

-In the autumn, the traffic on the road from Nikko to Chūzenji can sometimes slow to a crawl as visitors come to see the fall colors.
+There are 48 waterfalls in Nikko, but Kegon waterfall is the most famous among these.
+The water falls from In the autumn, the traffic on the road from Nikko to Chūzenji can sometimes slow to a crawl as visitors come to see the fall colors.

 The Kegon Falls are infamous for suicides, especially among Japanese youth.